alosarjos/igdb-provider/README.md

 ## What is working

 You can either request `Collections` by ID or `Games` by ID or name.
+This fits my basic needs for personal projects but I would really appreciate getting some help on improving the functionality of this lib.

 ## Note